dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 - **All Peers**: Preheat to each peer in the P2P cluster.

-**Step 2:** Enter the cluster id of Dragonfly Manager to specify the preheated cluster.
+**Step 2:** Enter the cluster id of Dragonfly Manager in `cluster_ids` to specify the preheated cluster.
-If empty, all clusters will be selected.
+If `cluster_ids` does not exist, it means to preheating all clusters.

 ![create-policy](../resource/advanced-guides/preheat/create-policy.png)